vidyar/docs-1/sources/config.rst

 - MERB_ENV : test

 - PULL_REQUEST : Pull request id if the job is a pull request.
-If not, this will be set to 'none'
+If not, this will be set to 'None'

 - RACK_ENV : test